Marcus Fontoura: Career

-Fontoura served as a post-doctoral researcher at Princeton University from 1999 to 2000 and taught graduate courses on web information retrieval at the Pontifical Catholic University of Rio de Janeiro (PUC-Rio).
+Fontoura served as a post-doctoral researcher at Princeton University from 1999 to 2000.

 Fontoura was a Research Staff Member at the IBM Almaden Research Center from 2000 to 2005.
 At IBM, he co-developed a query processor for XPath queries, which became a cornerstone of the XML data type implementation in IBM DB2.
 He also contributed to the development of IBM OmniFind Enterprise Search, for which he was awarded the IBM Outstanding Technical Achievement Award.

 From 2005 to 2010, Fontoura worked at Yahoo!
 Research as a principal research scientist.
 He played a key role in developing a large-scale platform for indexing and content serving, which became integral to Yahoo!’s display and textual advertising systems.
 His contributions to computational advertising and the efficiency of ad-serving systems earned him recognition as a Yahoo!
 "Superstar" and the recipient of two "You Rock!" awards.

-Before his work at Microsoft and Stone, Fontoura was a staff research scientist at Google from 2011 to 2013.
+Fontoura was a staff research scientist at Google from 2011 to 2013.
 At Google, he contributed to the Search Infrastructure team, where he worked on the systems that power Google.com search.

 Between 2022 and 2025, Fontoura served as the chief technology officer at Stone, a financial technology company.

 Fontoura first joined Microsoft in 2013, initially contributing to Bing’s production infrastructure and Bing Ads projects.
 He later advanced to become a corporate vice president and Technical Fellow, leading the Azure efficiency team and serving as the chief architect for Azure Compute.
 His projects include container allocation, power management, and the development of machine learning infrastructure for resource management.
+He held this role until 2022, before returning to Microsoft in 2025 as Technical Fellow and Chief Technology Officer of Azure Core, focusing on AI for engineering systems, developer productivity, and Azure architecture.

+In June 2026, he joined Anthropic as a Member of Technical Staff, working on infrastructure for next-generation AI systems.

 Professional contributions

 In April 2024, Fontoura delivered a master class on "Engineering Principles and Culture" at the School of Applied Mathematics of the Getulio Vargas Foundation (FGV EMAp) in Rio de Janeiro, sharing insights from his extensive experience in the technology sector.

 Fontoura has authored a book titled A Platform Mindset, which provides practical insights into technology management.
+He also authored Human Agency in a Digital World, a guide to digital literacy and human agency in the AI era.